squirrel-prover/squirrel-prover/documentation/sphinx/source/introduction.rst

 - finally, proving these properties is done using a :ref:`tactic language <section-proofs>`.

-A Squirrel file consists of a list of directives which impact the prover state:
+A Squirrel file consists of a list of directives that impact the prover state:

 - :ref:`declarations <section-declarations>`,
   which introduce new function symbols, cryptographic assumptions, processes, systems, and goals (i.e. lemmas or theorems);
-- :ref:`commands <section-commands>`
+- :ref:`commands <section-commands>`,
   which are used to enter or exit the proof mode, query the current state of the prover
   (e.g. find lemmas about a given function symbol) or